pgostovic/phnq_widgets/README.md

 phnq_widgets will be in your PATH whenever you're in a directory that has the phnq_widgets module installed.

+Now, starting your minimal server is a bit more concise:

+	phnq_widgets -s

 More documentation soon...